 Goat meanings and symbolism include sure-footedness, desire, creative energy, revelry, tranquility, aspiration, and faith.
 The goat was the first domesticated animal.
 Thus, people from a wide range of cultures are familiar with goats.
 In addition, wild goats, such as the mountain goat, the ibex, the markhor, and the tahr (a relative of the goat), live in the mountainous regions North America, Europe, Africa, and Asia.
 So, the goat is a figure in the mythologies and folklore of many cultures.
-In addition, the goat spirit animal is an important power animal for people who feel a special kinship with goats or who have an astrological connection to them.
+In addition, the goat spirit animal is an important figure for those who feel a special kinship with goats or who have an astrological connection to them.

 What does a goat symbolize?